 1912: In London, Helena Rubenstein and Edward William Titus gave birth to their younger son Horace Titus.

 1913(16th of Nisan, 5673): Second Day of Pesach; First Day of the Omer

-1913: George Washington Ochs-Oakes, he son of Julius and Bertha Ochs, and his wife Bertie gave birth to John Bertram Oakes, a creative pillar of the New York Times whose accomplishments are beyond the scope of this blog.
+1913: George Washington Ochs-Oakes, the son of Julius and Bertha Ochs, and his wife Bertie gave birth to John Bertram Oakes, a creative pillar of the New York Times whose accomplishments are beyond the scope of this blog.
 (As reported by Robert D. McFadden)

 1914: Birthdate of Harry Kravitsky, the Brooklyn native who as Harry Crane went from Borscht Belt comic to screenwriter for Hollywood films and television for which he created the “Honeymooners.”

 1914: Justice Ben Bill of the Georgia State Supreme Court heard the appeal of Leo Frank today.